Apply to Join

 New lab members must sign up for two credits of GOVT 394 (Directed Research).
 Returning members can 1) receive up to two credits of GOVT 394, can 2) affiliate with the lab while receiving credit for an independent study or honors thesis, or can 3) be paid for their research assistance.

-In addition to the meeting time on Wednesdays, joining the lab is 5-10 hour/week commitment working on shared or independent research projects.
-Lab members put together a portfolio each semester that highlights what they’ve accomplished individually and in conjunction with their teams.
+In addition to the meeting times on Wednesdays and Fridays, joining the lab is a 5-10 hour/week commitment working on shared or independent research projects.
+At the end of each semester, lab members put together a presentation highlighting what they have accomplished individually and with their teams.

 Resources

-Find out more about what lab members will be doing year on the current year plans page.
+Find out more about what lab members will be doing on the active lab research page.

 Find out more about the experience–Ideal Trajectory for SNaPP Lab Members—as well as recommended courses to complement your experience in the lab

-You are encouraged to check out the new Data Science program.
+You are encouraged to check out the Data Science department.
 The coursework in this sequence would be an excellent preparation alongside your experience in the lab.

 Application